hal/hal.github.io/content/development/building-blocks.md

 ```

 **Dispatcher**\
-Executes operations against the management endpoint.
+Executes operations against the management interface.
 You can execute normal and composite operations.
 There are signatures which use callbacks and RX variants which return `Single<CompositeResult>` resp. `Single<ModelNode>`.

 ```java
 dispatcher.execute(new Operation.Builder(ResourceAddress.root(), READ_RESOURCE_OPERATION).build())